 Próxima Generación: Youth Residency Project

-Próxima Generación: Youth Residency Project will provide a space for youth artists, activists and culture bearers to collaborate, share ideas, and explore artistic expression.
-The residency will expand upon a 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest, last January and will include existing students to step into mentorship roles in 2019.
+Próxima Generación: Youth Residency Project will provide a space for youth artists, activists, and culture bearers to collaborate, share ideas, and explore artistic expression.
+The residency will expand upon an initial 6-month pilot program Northwest Folklife launched as part of the 2018 Cultural Focus, Echoes of Aztlán and Beyond: Mexican American and Chicana/o Roots in the Northwest and will include existing students to step into mentorship roles in 2020-2021.
 In collaborating on a shared goal and direction for this project, participants will form a strong alliance and connection that allows space for self-expression and a powerful sharing of those expressions as one voice.
 The Residency will culminate with presentations for two, all-access, no admission necessary events via in-person (if applicable) or online, including the 50th annual Northwest Folklife Festival, May 22-25, 2020.
 Potential for additional culminating events may occur.

 The Residency will work with Seattle-based artist, Jake Prendez.
 Prendez was raised in Seattle but returned to California after receiving his Bachelor’s in American Ethnic Studies from the University of Washington to work on his Master’s in Chicana/o Studies from CSU Northridge.
 His Master’s thesis was entitled The Art of Rebellion: Social Justice and Chicano Visual Arts.
 Jake is a strong advocate for youth empowerment and the power of positive reinforcement.
 Jake Prendez is also a renowned visual artist, displaying his work in numerous exhibitions around the country.
 He was selected in summer 2016 to participate in the National Association of Latino Arts and Cultures Leadership Institute.
 In 2017 he was named to the Northwest Folklife Cultural Focus Committee.
 He also won the "People Choice" award at the 2017 Fiestas Patrias Art Exhibition at the Seattle Center.
-His artwork mainly focuses on themes relating to Chicana/o culture, activism, social justice, as well as pop culture and satire.
+His artwork mainly focuses on themes relating to Chicana/o culture, activism, social justice, as well as pop culture, and satire.
 His artistic style ranges from indigenous influence, social realism, portraiture, tattoo/rockabilly esthetics, to colorful urban style art.